The Walter Mangold Trust Fund Study Abroad (Language) Scholarships

-- capacity to benefit from the opportunity of language study overseas; &
+- capacity to benefit from the opportunity of language study overseas; and

-- potential to represent the humanitarian ideals and objectives of the Walter Mangold Trust Fund.
+- potential to represent the humanitarian ideals of The Walter Mangold Trust Fund.

 If shortlisted, two other Referees will be contacted to provide a character appraisal of the applicant.

-Walter Mangold Language Scholarships are most relevant to proficient language students completing second-year language courses who plan to study
+The scholarships are most relevant to proficient language students completing second-year language courses who plan to go on

-abroad or in an exchange program for one or two semesters as part of their accredited undergraduate degree.
+either an exchange or study abroad program for one or two semesters as part of their accredited undergraduate degree.
 Honours and postgraduate students may also apply if they are enrolling in an

-accredited language program, but not to undertake independent research.
+accredited language tuition program overseas, but not to undertake independent research.

 Languages and ‘global’ academic programs

-The Walter Mangold Language Scholarships are intended primarily to support intensive and immersive language study overseas, and to foster greater
+The scholarships are intended primarily to support intensive and immersive language study overseas, and to foster greater cultural

 Choice of destination